Families are a child's first teacher -

 Read together every day starting at birth.

-Establish the habit of reading daily to your baby and at the same time.
-Even if you only read one page at first, it’s the everyday connection and conversation that helps build your child’s language and vocabulary skills.
+Establish the habit of reading daily to your baby at a consistent time.
+It’s the everyday connection and conversation that helps build your child’s language and vocabulary skills.
 And remember to be patient - little ones have a short attention span!

 Talk with your child all the time.

-Let your child hear you talk about what you're seeing, doing, or thinking.
-Teach them a song or rhyme.
-As your child gets older, ask questions and engage in conversation together.
+From day one, let your child hear you talk about what you’re seeing, doing, or thinking.
+Sing songs and share rhymes with them.
+As your child grows, begin asking questions and engaging in conversations together.

 Play with your child every day.

-Allow them to lead and you talk.
-Ask your child to show you what they want or like while you describe everything.
-Play time can be a fun activity to help your child build language and vocabulary skills.
+Let your child take the lead while you talk.
+Ask them to show you what they want or enjoy, and describe what they’re doing as they play.
+Playtime can be a fun and effective way to help your child build language and vocabulary skills.

 When your child has a strong foundation in their home language, it helps them learn to speak, read, and write in additional languages!
 You can support your child’s future success by practicing these activities in your home language.